-The average cost of repairing a chain link fence ranges from $8 – $20 per linear foot including materials and labor.
+The average cost of repairing a chain link fence ranges from $8 – $20 per linear foot, including materials and labor.
 This is for a 6-foot chain link fence.
-The total cost will depend on the length of fence that needs repair and the types of chain links used.
+The total cost will depend on the length of the fence that needs repair and the types of chain links used.

-Repair costs can become more expensive if you need to dig out and replace posts or on larger 8 and 12-foot chain link fences.
+Repair costs can become more expensive if you need to dig out and replace posts or on larger eight and 12-foot chain link fences.

 |Average Cost||$300 - $600|